Cisco Service Control Overview

-The Cisco service control solution includes a complete management infrastructure that provides the following management components to manage all aspects of the solution:
+The Cisco service control solution includes a management infrastructure that provides management components to manage all aspects of the solution:

-These management interfaces are designed to comply with common management standards and to integrate easily with existing OSS infrastructure (see Figure 1-2).
+These management interfaces comply with common management standards and integrate easily with existing OSS infrastructure (Figure 1-2).

 Figure 1-2 Service Control Management Infrastructure